 Touchscreens have become a significant part of our every-day lives, both outdoors and indoors.
 Even though COVID-19 may have altered our view and behavior around them, touchscreens aren’t going anywhere anytime soon.
 While COVID-19 can indeed be transmitted through interactive displays, given the elementary services they fulfill at banks, stores, and other establishments, it’s not realistic to expect or demand everyone to suddenly stop using them.

 Of course, it also isn’t realistic nor responsible to neglect the threat they might pose for the public health at this time.
 Take a closer look at what you can do to fight the pandemic without putting your touchscreens out of commission!
 We’ll dig into the guidelines to keep your touchscreens clean and safe to use, alongside some additional tips to ensure your patrons can confidently interact with them.

-Clean the touchscreens regularly to keep COVID-19 at bay
+Clean the touchscreens regularly

 If there is one positive consequence of COVID-19 it’s the impact on personal hygiene.
 2020 will surely become known in history as the year the entire world started washing their hands more than ever before.
 All joking aside, this level of cleanliness should also extend to your touchscreens.
 Sadly, there were plenty of cases of poor touchscreen cleanliness which captured public attention, making people more reluctant to use them even before COVID-19 struck.

 Touchscreens should be cleaned and disinfected as frequently as possible, ideally between each use.
 Although this can be a hassle, it’s the point of cleanliness to strive for.
 Below, we’ll take a look at a few additional methods to accompany regular display cleaning.